 The zone schedule for the four-year north La Quinta Landscape Renovation plan is provided.

-PROJECT UPDATE: NORTH LA QUINTA LANDSCAPE RENOVATION - ACACIA NEIGHBORHOOD
+PROJECT UPDATE: NORTH LA QUINTA LANDSCAPE RENOVATION - QUINTERRA NEIGHBORHOOD

 Why A Tax Measure?

 - In June 2015, the City Council appointed 14 resident volunteers to the Advisory Committee to evaluate the City's current and long term financial position.

 - The City Council sought review and feedback from the Committee to address and mitigate recent fiscal decisions beyond the City's control, such as dissolution of redevelopment agencies and the projected sharp increase in police services costs.
 The Advisory Committee's 2016 Final Report described the impacts on the City as a "serious financial quandary."

 - After reviewing the City's 2015/16 adopted budget, Comprehensive Annual Financial Report (CAFR), and other critical documents, the Committee determined the City would have a $50 million deficit under the current 10-year projection period (Fiscal Years 2017 - 2026).

 - On May 2 and May 17, 2016, the City Council unanimously approved an ordinance and resolutions approving a 1%sales tax rate increase, subject to voter approval by measure to be placed on the November 8, 2016 General Election ballot.